doublekunzite/kimi-capital/posts/ICE-protests.md

 **Material outcome**: Writing senators to "abolish ICE" will have **zero material effect** because:

 - **Structural Necessity**: ICE exists because **capitalism requires labor control**.
 No senator can vote to abolish this function without threatening the system that funds their campaigns.
-- **Class Composition**: The Senate is **81% millionaires**—their material interests align with capital, not workers.
+- **Class Composition**: The Senate is **approximately two-thirds millionaires**—their material interests align with capital, not workers.
 ICE protects their property and investments.
 - **Historical Evidence**: Previous "abolish" movements (Prohibition, War on Drugs) resulted in **reorganization, not elimination**, because the underlying material need persisted.

 ### **Dialectical Nuance: Reforms Are Possible, But...**